 All of the changes are wonderful for tourism, but I was left feeling very sad for the Costa Rican people.
 I feel that since the Americans have arrived, the locals are being priced out.

 I kid you not, every single meal we ate cost MORE than most restaurants in the middle of New York City.
 Coming from Florida I was not prepared for this MAJOR change in Costa Rica.
 Even 5 years ago, I could find little local “sodas” (or cafe’s) which were reasonably priced… but not this trip.

 Nostalgia reminds me of the days when a margarita was only 75 cents, now they are $15.
 I’m not even kidding when I tell you a bag of potato chips in San Jose cost $11. which I REFUSED to pay.

 “So Britt, enough with the bad news, tell me something good?”

 As usual, the good outweighs the bad with Pura Vida… THIS trip was by far my favorite adventure I’ve ever had.
 I think mostly because I was back with my friends at the Catalina hotel, and also because I was traveling with my husband as well.

 I can’t explain it, but I have never felt this content.

-I’ve often claimed that although I’ve lived in both Costa Rica and Mexico, the Mexican people tend to welcome you into their family for a lifetime.
+And, I’ve often claimed that although I’ve lived in both Costa Rica and Mexico, the Mexican people tend to welcome you into their family for a lifetime.
 All the years of traveling to Costa Rica, I have very few Tico’s that I can call my “friend.”
-This trip changed that impression, and I fully accredit that to my son.
+But, this trip changed that impression, and I fully accredit that to my son.